pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     * For complex types, if the "DefaultValue" for KeyA is `@KeyB` then it means that the "default value for Key A is the value of Key B" and so long as Keys A and B both have the same type then this is logical.
 * `true` and `false` (all lowercase) are the PDF keywords (required for explicit comparison with `@key`) - uppercase `TRUE` and `FALSE` **never** get used in predicates as they represent Arlington model values such as for "Required", "IndirectReference" or "Inheritable" fields.
 * All predicates start with `fn:` (case-sensitive, single COLON) followed by an uppercase character (`A`-'Z')
-* All predicate names are CamelCase case sensitive with BRACKETS `(` and `)` and do NOT use DASH or UNDERSCOREs (i.e. must match a simple alphanumeric regex)
+* All predicate names are CamelCase case-sensitive with BRACKETS `(` and `)` and do NOT use DASH or UNDERSCOREs (i.e. must match a simple alphanumeric regex)
 * Predicates can have 0, 1 or 2 arguments that are always COMMA separated
     * Predicates need to end with `()` for zero arguments
     * Arguments always within `(...)`